-Project design professional submits an application and construction documents to DSA for review.
-Refer to PR 17-03 Project Submittal Appointment Process and PR 18-04 Sections 1 and 2.
+Project design professional submits an application, construction documents, and supporting documents to DSA for review.
+Refer to PR 17-03: Project Submittal Appointment Process and PR 18-04, Sections 1 and 2.
 After the plan review process is completed in accordance with PR 18-04 Sections 3 and 4, the DSA-approved construction documents will bear the DSA identification stamp.